rohanoid5/android-uat/README.md

 ### 5. Create Your First Emulator

 1. Open the web interface
-2. Click "Create Emulator"
+2. Click "Create Emulator" to open the creation dialog
+3. **Configure your emulator:**
+   - **Custom Name**: Enter a descriptive name (or use the auto-generated one)
+   - **API Level**: Choose Android version (API 30-34 supported)
+   - **Device Type**: Select device profile (Pixel 3/4/5, Nexus 6)
+   - **App to Preinstall**: Choose an APK from your `/apps` directory (optional)
-3. Wait for creation to complete
+4. Click "Create Emulator" and wait for creation to complete
-4. Click "Start" to launch the emulator
+5. Click "Start" to launch the emulator (your selected app will be automatically installed)
-5. Click "Open Dashboard" for real-time control
+6. Click "Open Dashboard" for real-time control

+**Enhanced Features:**
+- Custom emulator naming for better organization
+- Preselected app installation during creation
+- APK selection from `/apps` directory with live dropdown
+- Intelligent app launching after emulator starts

 ## 📖 Usage Examples